celo-org/epochs/README.md

 ### Epoch blocks

-Every epoch, has what's known as an "epoch block", which is defined as follows:

--   it's the last block of an epoch,
+Every epoch, has an "epoch block", which is the last block of an epoch and contains:

--   it contains "normal transactions" (as usual in every blocks)
+-   "normal transactions" found in all blocks, and
--   it contains **special** "epoch transactions", which are Celo-specific transactions described below.
+-   **special** "epoch transactions", which are Celo-specific transactions described below.

-You can calculate the block number of a given epoch block as follows:
+You can find an epoch block number as follows:

 ```ts
 const BLOCKS_PER_EPOCH = 17280; // defined in blockchain parameters